puluosite/techblog/multithreading.md

 3. don't call unknown function while holding a lock (cycle in mutex) (https://www.modernescpp.com/index.php/c-core-guidelines-sharing-data-between-threads)
 4. replace `global/static` with `local/thread_local` variables
 5. `wait()` always with a condition because of spurious wake

+## OMP issues
+some OMP and fork are not competible in GCC (https://bisqwit.iki.fi/story/howto/openmp/#OpenmpAndFork) (https://github.com/pytorch/pytorch/issues/17199) if compile with clang, we don't have such issue